informaticaucm-TPI/202223-PlantsVsZombies/enunciados/practica2/practica2-2_en.md

 <!-- TOC --><a name="soles-generados-y-soles-cogidos"></a>
 #### Generated suns and caught suns

-You should implement the counter of generated suns and that of caught suns using static attributes of the `Sun` class which are updated in the `onEnter()` and `onExit()` methods of this class [^2] or in the method of the `Sun` class that implements a sun being caught (which you should declare in the `GameItem` interface).
-Implementing these counters in `Game` or `GameObjectContainer` would break abstraction.
+Implementing the counter of generated suns and that of caught suns in the `Game` class or the `GameObjectContainer` class would break abstraction.
+A good way to implement these counters is as static attributes of the `Sun` class, which can be updated in the `onEnter()` method and either in the `onExit()` method or in the method of the `Sun` class that implements a sun being caught (which should be declared in the `GameItem` interface)[^2].
 Remember to reset these counters when the `reset` command is used.

-[^2]: If you have not already done so, you could also implement the counter of the number of zombies on the board via a static attribute of the `Zombie` class in the same way (instead of storing this counter in a method of the ZombieManager and having to update it via the game delegating to the zombie manager on receiving an "I'm dead"-call from a zombie).
+[^2]: If you have not already done so, you could also implement the counter of the number of zombies on the board via a static attribute of the `Zombie` class in a similar way (instead of storing this counter in a method of the ZombieManager and having to update it via the game delegating to the zombie manager on receiving an "I'm dead"-call from a zombie).